 Caregiving Through the Stages of Dementia

 If you begin to notice any sudden changes in your elderly loved one’s behaviours or mannerisms, it may be time to seek professional help.
-In Singapore, families of dementia patients can look into elderly day care centres or nursing homes that specialise in dementia care, where they focus on creating a nurturing environment where seniors can receive the necessary help they need and feel empowered despite their condition all at the same time.
+In Singapore, families of individuals with dementia can look into elderly day care centres or nursing homes that specialise in dementia care, where they focus on creating a nurturing environment where seniors can receive the necessary help they need and feel empowered despite their condition all at the same time.

 Alternatively, you can also seek treatment at home if you prefer a more private setting.
 It can sometimes be difficult to get a person with dementia to leave the comfort and familiarity of their home.
 Thankfully with Homage, you can receive dementia care support at home at every stage of dementia in just three simple steps.